 5. Use Alt Tags

 Alt tags are a text alternative to images when a browser can’t properly render them.
 Similar to the title, the alt attribute is used to describe the contents of an image file.Without alternative text, it’s impossible for search engines to accurately index your image content.
 A good alt tag provides context and helps visually impaired users too.
 Even when images aren’t loading because of a glitch, search engines can still read the alternative text to help rank a page.
+For web designing, you can hire web design Canberra professional for the best results.

 Here’s the HTML syntax: